ShakataGaNai/awesome-meshtastic/README.md

 - [Meshinfo by kevinelliott](https://github.com/kevinelliott/meshinfo) - A project written in Python and connects to an MQTT server that is receiving Meshtastic messages for the purpose of visualizing and inspecting traffic.
 [Example on SacValleyMesh](https://svm.meshinfo.network/mqtt_log.html)
 - [bayme.sh-bot by ppicazo](https://github.com/ppicazo/bayme.sh-bot) - An MQTT to Discord logger bot for local meshes.
 - [meshtastic-ha-entity-builder](https://github.com/pdxlocations/meshtastic-ha-entity-builder) - Builds entities from stored nodes using the [Meshtastic Home Assistant Integration](https://meshtastic.org/docs/software/integrations/mqtt/home-assistant/)
+- [meshtastic-new-node-processing by StevoKeano](https://github.com/StevoKeano/meshtastic-new-node-processing/) - Created by the AustinMesh team to welcome new users to the public mesh and direct them to help/resources.
+- [TC2-BBS-mesh by TheCommsChannel](https://github.com/TheCommsChannel/TC2-BBS-mesh) - Do you miss the good old days of dial up BBS?
+Now you can have one via mesh!

 ## Local Software